tinitiateprime/sqlserver/sqlserver-sql/sqlserver-db-sch-user.md

 CREATE USER developer WITH PASSWORD = 'Tinitiate!23';
 ```
 ## Schema:
-* In SQL Server, each database contains a logical grouping of database objects called schemas.
+* A schema in SQL Server is a logical namespace within a database to help organize objects efficiently.
-* Schemas provide a way to organize and namespace database objects within a database.
+* Schemas make it easier to manage permissions, object naming, and grouping.
 ```sql
 -- Use the Database where you want to create the SCHEMA USE tinitiate;